Get Your Emotional Support Animal Letter Online

 What Does The Process For Obtaining An ESA Letter Look Like At Fast ESA Letter?

-Residents of Iowa, Montana, California, or Arkansas require two consultation and a 30-day relationship with a healthcare provider.
+Note: Residents of Iowa, Montana, California, Louisiana, or Arkansas must complete two consultations and establish a 30-day therapeutic relationship to meet state-specific requirements.

 Can A Current Pet Be Considered An Emotional Support Animal?